Russell-Jeffrey/Russell-Jeffrey/README.md

-- 👋 Hi, I’m @Russell-Jeffrey and I'm a react and node developer and a Data Scientist
+- 👋 Hi, I’m Russell Jeffrey and I'm a React and Node developer and a Data Scientist
-- 👀 I’m interested in Web Development Artificial Intelligence and Computer Networking
+- 👀 I’m interested in Web Development, Artificial Intelligence and Computer Networking
 - 🌱 I’m currently learning SDN, Machine Learning
 - 💞️ I’m looking to collaborate on Front-end/Backend and Machine Learning Projects
 - 📫 How to reach me Russell4linux@gmail.com